Course Information

 Textbook-“A Basic Course in American Sign Language”

 2nd Semester Beginners: Course covers Chapters 6-11 of the textbook.
 Emphasis is on grammar and vocabulary building.
 Vocabulary is given in American Sign Language (ASL) and Conceptually Accurate Signed English (CASE).
-Offered Fall 2025.
+Not offered.

 301-1st Semester Intermediate #3 ASL & CASE